gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 * TWEAK: Add option to start 250GB Vault subscription as in-app purchase
 * TWEAK: Regression: backup checksums were not being recorded in the backup log file
 * TWEAK: Remove UpdraftClone when the backup is cancelled by the user
-* TWEAK: Send the backup log during the creation of UpdraftClone for easier support when a clone fails to recieve the backup
+* TWEAK: Send the backup log during the creation of UpdraftClone for easier support when a clone fails to receive the backup
 * TWEAK: Detect OneDrive Graph token expiries and initiate swift resumption
 * TWEAK: Reduce the permissions requested for the UpdraftPlus Google Drive app (this now means that backups manually uploaded to Google Drive can not be deleted through the UpdraftPlus UI)